mattlaturner-alt1/tailscale-factory-connect/README.md

-# tailscale-factory-connect
+# Tailscale-Connected Network for PLC Communication, Monitoring and Support
 Design to use Tailscale to connect an automation PLC running on Linux to application servers residing in a remote data center data center
-# Tailscale-Connected PLC Automation

 ## Overview
 This project demonstrates how to securely connect an industrial automation PLC running on Linux to remote application servers using [Tailscale](https://tailscale.com/), a mesh VPN built on WireGuard.
 The goal is to enable seamless, encrypted communication between edge devices and centralized infrastructure—ideal for reote access (support), remote monitoring, and automation control systems via APIs.